Is the formation of primordial black holes from single-field inflation compatible with standard cosmology?: Conclusions

 The study of primordial black holes formed from the collapse of cosmological perturbations requires that the power spectrum of the scalar curvature perturbation field aligns with observational constraints across various scales, such as those provided by CMB observations\,\cite{Planck:2018jri}, FIRAS\,\cite{Chluba:2012we} and Lyman-$\alpha$ forest\,\cite{Bird:2010mp}.
 Furthermore, it is crucial to avoid overproducing PBHs relative to the dark matter abundance observed today and to prevent excessive scalar-induced gravitational waves that would conflict with non-detections from experiments like the Pulsar Timing Array collaborations,\cite{Iovino:2024tyg}.

 In this work, we explored the compatibility of single-field inflationary models, featuring an ultra-slow-roll phase, with standard cosmology.
 Specifically, we imposed the condition that, at the time of recombination, the size of the comoving scales should be smaller than those relevant for CMB observations ($k\sim[0.005,0.02]\,\textrm{Mpc}^{-1}$).
-Assuming scenarios of instantaneous or standard reheating (i.e., $-1/3 \leqslant \omega_{\textrm{reh}} \leqslant 1/3$), this requirement translates into limiting the total number of \textit{e}-folds after the horizon exit of modes with inverse wavelength $k\approx0.05\,\textrm{Mpc}^{-1}$ to be at most 55, but more than $50$ in order to solve the horizon problem.
-This approach allowed us to place additional constraints on the parameter space where a given model can produce a PBH population.

-To illustrate this, we first analyzed a simple toy model: Starobinsky inflation with a dip feature.
-Subsequently, we introduced a more realistic model with two inflection points in the scalar potential.
+This translates into an upper bound on the duration of the inflationary phase, formulated in a model-independent way through Eqn.~\eqref{eq:MainLog}.
+Assuming scenarios of instantaneous or standard reheating (i.e., $-1/3 \leqslant \omega_{\textrm{reh}} \leqslant 1/3$), Eqn.~\eqref{eq:MainLog} limits the total number of \textit{e}-folds after the horizon exit of modes with inverse wavelength $k\approx0.05\,\textrm{Mpc}^{-1}$ to be at most 55, but more than $50$ in order to solve the horizon problem.
+Once a specific inflationary model is chosen, Eqn.~\eqref{eq:MainLog} translates into a constraint on the model parameter space.
+We first illustrate our criterion using a simple toy model: Starobinsky inflation with a dip feature.
+We then introduce a more realistic scenario involving two inflection points in the scalar potential.
 The latter model is particularly interesting as constructing single-field inflation capable of generating a sizable population of solar-mass PBHs without conflicting with CMB-scale constraints is nontrivial.
 Using both models, we demonstrated that, fixing the values of the inflationary outcomes ($n_s$, $r$) compatible with Planck+BICEP/Keck data and a similar PBH mass distribution, the constraint on the total duration of inflation could exclude certain parameter configurations.

-Interestingly, the toy model showed that as the PBH mass increases, the number of $e$-folds required to reproduce Planck data tends to increase.
-For (sub-)solar-mass PBHs, finding viable configurations fully consistent with Planck constraints becomes technically challenging.

-One way to alleviate this fine-tuning is by assuming an exotic reheating scenario with $\omega_{\textrm{reh}} > 1/3$.
-During reheating, the equation of state parameter can transiently exceed $1/3$ due to various mechanisms.
-In perturbative reheating, this condition arises if the potential near its minimum is dominated by higher-dimensional operators, $V(\phi) \propto \phi^{p}$ with $p>4$, a scenario that, however, conflicts with naturalness.
+For istance, in Fig.~\ref{fig:FullUniEvo} we showed that configuration \textbf{A} is not viable for standard reheating scenarios, although compatible with CMB observations.
+We stress that the constraint for a given model can not always be visualized simply as in Fig.~\ref{fig:ModelScan}.
+This is because the actual number of e-folds is intrinsically tied to the specific form of the potential and is thus strongly dependent on the parameters of the model.
+In particular, for the double-inflection-point model, identifying viable configurations fully consistent with Planck constraints and capable of producing (sub-)solar-mass PBHs proves technically challenging.